 As you begin your time-series project with MongoDB you should get answers to the following questions:

 - What will the ingestion rate be?
 How many inserts and updates per second?
-As the rate of inserts increase, your design may benefit from horizontal scaling via MongoDB auto-sharding, allowing you to partition and scale your data across many nodes
+As the rate of inserts increases, your design may benefit from horizontal scaling via MongoDB auto-sharding, allowing you to partition and scale your data across many nodes

 - How many simultaneous client connections will there be?
 While a single MongoDB node can handle many simultaneous connections from tens of thousands of IoT devices, you need to consider scaling those out with sharding to meet the expected client load.